CYBER RISK MANAGEMENT

 - Evaluate the U.S. and international legal, regulatory, policy and ethical issues involved in cyber risk management

-The Cyber Risk Management master’s curriculum is offered exclusively online, making the program an ideal fit for working professionals.
+The Cyber Risk Management master’s curriculum is offered online, making the program an ideal fit for working professionals.
 As online learning has becoming increasingly popular in higher education, it is essential for colleges and universities to maintain the same educational standards across on-campus and online course delivery.
 At Mercyhurst, the Office of Distance Learning ensures online course delivery is consistent and predictable for an engaging, rewarding student experience.

 Each online course is carefully mapped out to provide you with a guided learning experience.
 Courses progress sequentially, building on previous concepts to help you gain mastery of the course material.
 In addition to lectures and individual assignments, you’ll have the opportunity to interact with classmates and professors in real time through group projects, review sessions, debates and presentations.